unseemly/unseemly.github.io/index.md

   just like ML's.

 These are all features that Unseemly has stolen from older, more respectable languages.
-The one new thing, which Unseemly needs to make macro types work, is called **alias annotations**.
+The one new thing, which Unseemly needs to make macro types work, is called **binding annotations**.
 When you define a macro that binds names (like a lambda), you have to specify in the syntax what the binders are and where they're bound.